Author: Charlotte Davies / Codes: / Published: 24/03/2020

-Whats app is difficult to use, as people may be bombarded with messages.
+Whats app is difficult to use, as people may be bombarded with messages and unable to switch off.
 Having said that, NHSX have said using it is OK.
 Alternatives like slack are easier to categorize messages, but may not work for a whole large department.
 A trust intranet page or mobile app for clear communication is essential.
 A pre-shift briefing for two way flow of information will be useful (whilst maintaining social distance!) – checklist here.
 If you have daily briefings from the command team, it will be worth making sure your Junior Doctors forum is represented.

 Its worth thinking about communication in your department too.
 RCEM have released a safety briefing around PPE – have look on twitter here or on RCEM here.
 PPE makes hearing difficult for staff and patients.
 Think about learning BSL /creating hand gestures and having some team drills.
 Have some mindful communication.
 The NHS nightingale prepared a crib sheet for standardised gestures.

 Your department needs to have a clear way of documenting sickness, and checking the wellbeing of staff.
 We have created this table for documenting only.
 Whether self isolation counts towards sickness leave etc. will depend on government and hospital policy.
 Think about your bank and agency staff – they won’t be entitled to sick pay, and may be hesitant to put themselves on the front line.
 Your hospital may be able to expedite bank registration, and temporarily provide bank staff with sickness pay.

 Staff who have contracted covid from work probably need reporting to RIDDOR.
 Return to work is controversial – if people are well enough in seven days, then they can return, although they are probably still shedding the virus (tweet, and journal).